 Opening times: Monday to Friday: 7am – 5pm | Saturday: 7am – 3pm

 45B Kloof Street | City Centre | Cape Town | +27 (0) 21 422 2885

 Bootlegger Coffee Company

 Importing coffee beans from exotic countries like Guatemala and Costa Rica, Bootlegger Coffee Company takes pride in serving its customers coffee made with only the best beans that they could possibly find.
 Freshly roasting their beans every day in a way that no other coffee shop does, Bootleggers gives its customers more than just a cuppa, they give them an experience.
 Customers are also able to enjoy their java delights with what is described as ‘honest food’ - food that is made with only fresh local produce.
-From fresh farm eggs benedict to rocket and free range burgers, Bootleggers has hand-picked only the best quality Cape Town produce giving their costumers glorious tasting food every time.
-For all those early birds who are still half asleep, Bootlegger serves a ‘red-eye’ coffee everyday from 6:30am – 8:30am for only R14.
+From fresh farm eggs benedict to rocket and free-range burgers, Bootleggers has hand-picked only the best quality Cape Town produce giving their costumers glorious tasting food every time.
+Note: For all those early birds who are still half asleep, Bootlegger serves a ‘red-eye’ coffee every day from 6:30am – 8:30am for only R14.

 Opening times: Monday – Thursday: 6:30am – 10pm | Friday: 6:30am – 11pm | Saturday: 7:30am – 11pm | Sunday: 7:30am – 10pm